1960 Cotton Bowl Classic

-The 1960 Cotton Bowl Classic was the 24th edition of the college football bowl game, played at the Cotton Bowl in Dallas, Texas, on Friday, January 1.
-Part of the 1959–60 bowl game season, it matched the independent and top-ranked Syracuse Orangemen and #4 Texas Longhorns of the Southwest Conference (SWC).
+The 1960 Cotton Bowl Classic was the 24th edition of the college football bowl game, played at the Cotton Bowl in Dallas, on Friday, January 1.
+Part of the 1959–60 bowl game season, it matched the independent and top-ranked Syracuse Orangemen and No. 4 Texas Longhorns of the Southwest Conference (SWC).
 The favored Orangemen won, 23–14.

 Teams

 Syracuse

 The Orangemen had just completed a perfect season for the first time in their history and were declared national champions by both major polls.
 They were looking for their first win in the Cotton Bowl, having lost previously three years earlier.

 Texas

 The Longhorns opened with eight wins and were co-champions of the Southwest Conference; after a late-season home loss to rival TCU, they dropped from second to fourth in the rankings.
 This was the first Cotton Bowl appearance for third-year head coach Darrell Royal and the first for the Longhorns in seven years.